24 Customer Service Training Ideas in 2023 | Ultimate Guide

 3. Create a buddy program for new hires

-A buddy program encourages collaboration and sharing of knowledge and can help new hires feel more comfortable in their new position.
+A buddy program encourages collaboration and knowledge sharing, and can help new hires feel more comfortable in their new position.
 Establish pairs or groups of new hires and set a designated time for them to get together and talk about or practice what they’ve learned during the training process.

 4. Build a knowledge base